-[This website was launched on 24 June 2001.
-It has proved to be popular with those interested in the international political economy, development, and complexity.
-By end September 2012 the website had attracted about 621,428 visits from over 199271 distinct Internet addresses.]
+[This website was launched in June 2001.
+It has proved to be popular with those interested in the international political economy, development, public policy, and complexity.
+By end May 2013 the website had attracted about 680,615 visits.]

 The website is dedicated to the dissemination of ideas that seek to promote a better understanding of the factors that shape social, political and economic events.
 Its mission is to accelerate the growing shift away from mechanistic perceptions in these fields to a viewpoint that recognises them as uncertain evolving outcomes arising from complex interactions between numerous actors.
 For technical information please see Complexity.

 Visitors to the website interested in the above topics might find the textbooks shown below of interest:

 Complex Systems Theory and Development Practice (published by Zed Books) deals with human and economic development as evolving complex adaptive systems.
 Complexity and Public Policy (published by Routledge), written jointly by Professor Robert Geyer of Lancaster University and Dr Samir Rihani, addresses the application of complexity tools to the broader field of public policy; including among other topics healthcare, education, politics, and terrorism.